 The island is still politically divided although as a visitor you won’t see much of a difference in terms of general appearance.
 Everyone has “similar” accents and they all speak English.
 Although North Ireland is mostly protestant while Ireland is mostly catholic.

-This is my guide on how to explore the Causeway Coastal Route in one day:
+What to do in the Causeway Coastal Route in one day

 9:00 – Visit the Gracehill House